mirisu2/notes/OpenShift/README.md

 address of a service is available only in your OpenShift cluster.
 To connect users to your applications and make DNS work properly, you need one more application component.
 Next, you’ll create a `route` to expose app-cli externally from your OpenShift cluster.
+#### osm_cluster_network_cidr
+When you configure the installation inventory file before deploying OpenShift, set the osm_cluster_network_cidr variable to the IP address range you want to use for the pod network.